openforis/sepal-doc/docs/source/setup/presentation.rst

 -   **JupyterLab**: Provides access to the Python environment where you can run complex data workflows.
 -   **BFAST GPU**: Graphics processing unit (GPU) implementation of the Breaks for Additive Season and Trend (BFAST) algorithm to analyse time series.
 -   **Deforestation alert analysis**: Retrieve any type of alert on a selected area of interest (AOI).
--   **Mountain Green Cover Index**: Calculates Sustainable Development Goal (SDG) 15.4.2: Mountain Green Cover Index at national/subregional scale.
+-   **MGCI**: Calculates Sustainable Development Goal (SDG) 15.4.2: Mountain Green Cover Index (MGCI) at national/subregional scale.
 -   **SMFM Biota**: Calculate biomass change over time using ALOS PALSAR data (SMFM refers to Satellite Monitoring for Forest Management).

-For more information on available apps, see the :doc:`../modules/index` section of the documentation.
+For more information on available apps, see :doc:`../modules/index`.